top of page

-Whitpain Township is known for its farmers and agriculture, and the only "well-known" farmer around the area during the 18th-19th century was named Job Roberts.
+Whitpain Township once was a thriving farming community known for agriculture.
+But the only "well-known" farmer around the area during the 18th-19th century was Job Roberts.

 Job was born on March 23, 1756, the youngest son of John and Jane Roberts of the "Woodlawn Plantation."
-As stated in the title, he was known as "The Pennsylvania Farmer."
-He was the pioneer of scientific farming in the late 18th century, and recorded his experiments in a book he published in 1804:
+A pioneer of scientific farming in the late 18th century, he became known as "The Pennsylvania Farmer."
+He conducted various experiments and recorded them in a book he published in 1804:

-Here's a list of his experiments he had done, and were included in the book:
+Here's a list of his experiments included in the book:

-Advanced growing season of corn by soaking before planting
+• Advanced the growing season of corn by soaking the seed before planting.

-Interested in cultivation of mulberry for silk culture
+• Interested in the cultivation of mulberry for silk culture.

 Outside of farming he was appointed Justice of the Peace* in Whitpain in 1791, and served until his death in 1851.
 He was called "Squire* Job Roberts."